Hi30MC/SABR/README.md

 ## Unit Testing

-When first cloning this repo, run `./hooks/precommit.sh` whilst in the repository's root directory to create the auto-run hook
+When first cloning this repo, run `chmod u+x /hooks/pre-commit.sh` then `./hooks/precommit.sh` whilst in the repository's root directory to create the auto-run hook

 ---